Importance of Parent and Community Involvement

 • Hosting a volunteer orientation or two for your new volunteers is a great way to engage and include new parents and community members. * The orientation can provide new volunteers with helpful information about school procedures, student/campus confidentiality, signing in/out procedures, knowing where materials are kept and where to find help and assistance.
 You may wish to have several at different times in order to accommodate busy schedules, etc.

 *A Volunteer Orientation PowerPoint has been designed (and can be customized for your campus) to assist with these meetings.
-This tool is located on the LISD volunteer webpage.
+Coming soon!

 At off-campus events, Volunteer and/or Opportunity coordinators can sign a matched volunteer in and out or record hours for all volunteers who signed up after the event.
 Alternatively, a volunteer can sign in online, view, and log their own hours.